 Academy operates a closed campus.
 Once students arrive on the campus, they are not permitted to leave unless signed out by a parent/guardian or accompanied by a faculty member.
-The only exception is seniors who have permission to leave campus during lunch and fourth block.
-Students must sign out when they leave and sign back in when they return.
+All students who leave school early must check out directly with the Division Assistant and sign out in the office.
+For students who drive themselves, parents must notify the office by phone or by email of any early release plans before the student will be released.
 Students may not go to the parking lot for any reason unless given permission by an administrator.